 - Delayed exchange with one property being sold—or relinquished—and a replacement property (or properties) purchased during the allowed window of time.

 - Delayed/simultaneous exchange with the replacement property purchased at the same time the current property is sold.

 - Delayed reverse exchange with the replacement property purchased before the current property is relinquished.

 - Delayed build-to-suit exchange with the current property replaced with a new property built-to-suit the need of the investor.

 - Delayed/simultaneous build-to-suit exchange with the built-to-suit property purchased before the current property is sold.

 It’s important to note that investors cannot receive proceeds from the sale of a property while a replacement property is being identified and purchased.
-Instead, funds are held in escrow by a 1031 exchange intermediary—sometimes referred to as an accomodator—until the replacement property is purchased.
+Instead, funds are held in escrow by a 1031 exchange intermediary—sometimes referred to as an accommodator—until the replacement property is purchased.

-The intermediary cannot be someone who has acted as the exchangor’s agent, such as your employee, lawyer, accountant, banker, broker, or real estate agent.
+The intermediary cannot be someone who has acted as the exchanger’s agent, such as your employee, lawyer, accountant, banker, broker, or real estate agent.
 It is best practice however to ask one of these people, often your broker or escrow officer, for a reference for a qualified intermediary for your 1031.

 Using a 1031 tax-deferred exchange requires advance planning.
 The three primary 1031 exchange rules to follow are: